ivsg-psu/FieldDataCollection_VisualizingFieldData_PlotTestTrack/README.md

     AV_color: color of the AV

     name_of_movfile: string that will be the name of the output animation file.
 If a string is not supplied, the video will not be saved

+    path_to_save_video: the filepath that specifies where the video  should be saved.
+Recommended to save in the Data Folder of the repo.

     fig_num: figure number